-Michelle Charette is an applied philosopher and interdisciplinary researcher working at the intersection of science and technology studies (STS), phenomenology, and the medical humanities.
-With a PhD from York University and an MA from Toronto Metropolitan University, her research critically navigates the relationships between bodies, technologies, and healthcare.
+I am an applied philosopher and interdisciplinary researcher working at the intersection of science and technology studies (STS), phenomenology, and the medical humanities.

-Michelle has over 100 hours of experience conducting ethnographic observation in hospital and clinical contexts, and extensive qualitative interview experience with healthcare professionals and patients.
-Currently, she is a researcher with Connected Minds: Neural & Machine Systems for a Healthy, Just Society, a $105 million CFREF initiative advancing socially responsible intelligent technologies.
-Within this program, she leads an assessment of co-creation practices across interdisciplinary research teams, focusing on how community and stakeholder input shapes innovation in neural and machine health systems.
+Currently, I am a researcher with Connected Minds: Neural & Machine Systems for a Healthy, Just Society, a Canada First Research Excellence Fund initiative advancing socially responsible intelligent technologies.
+Within this program, I lead an assessment of co-creation practices across interdisciplinary research teams, helping researchers understand and use collaborative approaches to design ethical and responsible innovations.

 Infographic Interventions (Mind Matters Blog)